appveyor/website/src/docs/enterprise/setup-master-vm.md

 ## Setup Master VM

-Login to Master VM via RDP (if RDP session was closed since previous step).
+Login to Master VM via RDP.
-Please note that profile of user you are loggen in with, will be used during each build run.
-Therefore if you do not like this user (for example you want it's name look more suitable for service, not a person), please create new user and re-login before contunue with next steps.
+Please note that your builds will be run under the user you are currently logged in with, so if you want to run builds under different username please create a new user and re-login before contunue to the next steps.
+We recommend using standard `appveyor` username.

 ### Basic configuration